YuvrajSingh-mist/NeatRL/README.md

 # NeatRL

-A comprehensive Reinforcement Learning platform featuring a model hub for sharing trained agents and an arena for competitive battles.
-Built with FastAPI, Celery, Redis, and PostgreSQL, providing a production-ready environment for RL enthusiasts to upload, evaluate, and compete with their trained models.
+A comprehensive Reinforcement Learning platform featuring a model hub for sharing trained agents.
+Built with FastAPI, Celery, Redis, and PostgreSQL, providing a production-ready environment for RL enthusiasts to upload, evaluate, and compare their trained models.

 ## 🚀 New Features

-### 🏠 RL Hub
+### 🏠 Leaderboard
 - **Model Upload**: Upload your trained RL models using standardized libraries
 - **Model Sharing**: Share models publicly or keep them private
 - **Model Discovery**: Browse and discover models from other users
 - **Model Management**: Delete and manage your uploaded models

-### ⚔️ RL Arena
-- **Competitive Battles**: Battle your models against others in real-time
-- **Multiplayer Support**: Support for any Gymnasium environment
+### 🎮 Interactive Features
+- **Model Evaluation**: Comprehensive testing of model performance
-- **Real-time Updates**: WebSocket-based real-time battle updates
+- **Real-time Updates**: WebSocket-based real-time evaluation updates
-- **Ranking System**: Track model performance with win/loss statistics
+- **Ranking System**: Track model performance with detailed statistics
 - **Low Latency**: Optimized for minimal communication delays
-- **Docker Environment**: Battles run in isolated Docker containers
+- **Docker Environment**: Evaluations run in isolated Docker containers

-### 🎮 Interactive Features
-- **Keyboard Control**: Control agents through keyboard input
-- **Real-time Visualization**: Watch battles as they happen
-- **Informative End Screens**: Detailed battle results with opponent information
-- **Ranking Charts**: Beautiful popup rankings and statistics

 ---